 All Nautique boats have been built stereo ready with power wires for head unit and cockpit speakers.
 Tower speakers can be purchased as an option.
-Digital remote controls can be mounted on the transoms of all boats and on the lower left side of the dash pod in boats that do not have Nautique LINC Systems.
-The digital remote control displays all necessary control functions at your fingertip.
 See your Nautique dealer for the stereo configuration for your boat.

 The audio speakers of your Nautique boat are designed to deliver maximum fidelity in a marine environment.
 The speakers can be damaged if struck by a sharp object or if the moving elements are restricted from movement.
 Do not store or place any sharp objects near the speakers, or restrict element movement.